Current And Recent Projects

 Computer Visualization and Health Literacy on Pollution in Chinatown

-IAAS is leading a team of researchers from UMass Boston, UMass Lowell, and Tufts University who will study of the role of computer visualization in promoting health literacy on the toxic effects of highway pollution in Boston Chinatown.
-The project will develop and test an intergenerational co-learning process.
+IAAS is leading a team of researchers from UMass Boston, UMass Lowell, and Tufts University who is studying the role of computer visualization in promoting health literacy on the toxic effects of highway pollution in Boston Chinatown.
+The team is developing and testing an intergenerational co-learning process that includes an interactive computer map.
 The Boston Chinatown Neighborhood Center is the community partner.
-The two-year study is funded by a grant from the National Institutes of Health’s National Library of Medicine.
+The two-year study (with a one-year extension) is funded by a grant from the National Institutes of Health’s National Library of Medicine.
 Click here to read more about the project.

 Gambling Behavior of Asian American College Students

 Both the Asian American and college student populations may be at risk for problem gambling.
 With the recent passing of legislation that will allow casinos in Massachusetts, the need to understand gambling behavior is even more important.
 This study examined the gambling attitudes and behaviors of Asian American college students in Massachusetts.
 A publication is in process.

 Chinese Americans in Late 19th Century Massachusetts

 This project examines the Chinese population in Massachusetts based on the 1870, 1880, and 1900 federal censuses.
 The report describes the development of the early Chinese American community in Boston and statewide.
 Please click here to view the report (11 pages, 2.8 MB)